 I write stories about the incredible, dangerous, resilient world in which we live.
-I am a freelance science writer based in Chandler, Arizona, covering earthquakes, eruptions, and the latest earth science research.
+I am a freelance science writer, editor, fact-checker and social media manager based in Chandler, Arizona.
+My specialties include all things Earth science, with an emphasis on earthquakes, eruptions, and the environment.

 I earned my Ph.D. in geology in 2011.
 My doctoral research focused on low-temperature thermochronology and isotope geochemistry, which are fancy ways of saying I used chemistry to understand the history of some rather intrepid, enigmatic rocks.
 Specifically, I explored when collision might have occurred between India and Eurasia to build the Himalayan mountain range, how parts of the range came to the surface, and what other laboratory methods we could develop to answer these, and other, questions.